open-rmf/free_fleet/README.md

 * hardware testing
 * attempt to optimize tf messages (not all are needed)
-* robot adapter to be abstracted
+* robot adapter and tf handler to be abstracted
 * ROS 1 nav support
 * custom actions to be abstracted
 * map switching support